Develop a blueprint

 - Blueprint SDK — API: to consult the names from package

-that can be imported in your blueprint module. - Get started with blueprint SDK — part 1: hands-on tutorial to assist developers to conceive and design their first blueprint.
+hathor.nanocontractsthat can be imported in your blueprint module. - Get started with blueprint SDK — part 1: walks through conceiving and designing your first blueprint — defining its state variables, methods, and expected behavior.

 Test